Nexii Achieves TRUE Gold Certified for Zero Waste

-/EIN News/ -- VANCOUVER, British Columbia, March 29, 2023 (GLOBE NEWSWIRE) -- (Unceded Territories of the Musqueam, Squamish and Tsleil-Waututh Nations) – Green construction company, Nexii Building Solutions Inc. (Nexii) has achieved the TRUE (Total Resource Use and Efficiency) Gold Certification for Zero Waste for its Squamish Manufacturing Plant.
+Vancouver, March 29, 2023 (GLOBE NEWSWIRE) -- March 29, 2023 (Vancouver/ Unceded Territories of the Musqueam, Squamish and Tsleil-Waututh Nations) – Green construction company, Nexii Building Solutions Inc. (Nexii) has achieved the TRUE (Total Resource Use and Efficiency) Gold Certification for Zero Waste for its Squamish Manufacturing Plant.
 This achievement makes Nexii the first construction manufacturing company in North America to receive this prestigious recognition.

 Nexii's Squamish Plant has demonstrated its commitment to waste reduction by implementing best practices for waste management at every stage of its manufacturing process.
 The company's efforts have significantly reduced the amount of waste produced by the plant, with over 90 percent of waste diverted from landfills.